 \section{Conclusion}

 In this study, we investigated the application of quantum algorithms to accelerate solutions to the flight path optimization problem.
-We introduced an innovative implementation of quantum-enhanced Dijkstra and benchmarked it on 3 different modalities.
+We introduced an implementation of quantum-enhanced Dijkstra and benchmarked it on 3 different modalities.
 We determined that the superconducting qubit architecture is the most suitable for our implementation.
-Our analysis suggests that quantum computing holds great promise for the future, though additional innovation may be necessary for practical applications, including flight path optimization.
+Our analysis suggests that quantum computing holds great promise for the future, though additional innovation may be necessary for practical applications.